 Levels 4 & 5, Main entry, Swanston St

-View rare, beautiful and historically significant books, from Audubon's magnificent Birds of America to 1950s pulp crime fiction and contemporary works of art and design.
+View rare, beautiful and historically significant books, from the recent publicly funded acquisition La fin du monde (1919), one of the first artists' books, in which Blaise Cendrars' poem was illustrated by French modernist Fernand Léger, to 1950s pulp crime fiction and contemporary works of art and design.

 Located in the galleries overlooking the magnificent La Trobe Reading Room, this exhibition celebrates the unique place of books in our hearts and minds.